 - Assuming certain thoughts and beliefs are true without evidence

-According to the National Institute on Drug Abuse, cognitive-behavior therapy helps recovering addicts identify and correct destructive behavioral patterns.
-A key element of CBT is anticipating triggers and developing the self-control to cope with them.
-The patient learns to recognize the circumstances that trigger drinking or drug use, remove themselves from the triggering situation, and use CBT exercises to alleviate the thoughts and feelings that lead to abuse.
+According to the National Institute on Drug Abuse, cognitive behavior therapy helps recovering addicts identify and correct destructive behavioral patterns.
+A key element of CBT therapy is anticipating triggers and developing the self-control to cope with them.
+The patient can learn to recognize the circumstances that trigger drinking or drug use, remove themselves from the situation, and use CBT techniques to alleviate the thoughts and feelings that lead to abuse.